laataiasu/laataiasu.github.io/content/_draft/Zizek lecture.md

 - The paradox of freedom is that it is accessed indirectly, requiring limitations.

 ## [[Jacques Lacan|Lacan]], [[Sigmund Freud|Freud]], and [[Georg Wilhelm Friedrich Hegel||]]
-- Lacanian theory suggests that anxiety is a mode of truth and arises when we get what we want.
+- Lacanian theory suggests that [[Anxiety]] is a mode of truth and arises when we get what we want.
 - Lacan argues that desire is insurmountable and essential to our sense of self.
-- Freud's theory of anxiety revolves around fear of separation from the object of desire.
+- Freud's theory of [[Anxiety]] revolves around fear of separation from the object of desire.
 - Lacan radicalizes Freud by emphasizing the desire to fight the symbolic father instead of being with the mother.
 - Idealism (naive, critical, self-reflective) and materialism are contrasting philosophical approaches.
 - Hegelian speculative idealism upends the previous idealist approaches.

 ## [[Immanuel Kant|Kant]] and Christians
 - Kantian self-reflective idealism suggests that truth is mediated through conceptual reason.
-- Some Christians talk about the freedom they find in being Christian, seeing Christianity as liberating.
+- Some Christians talk about the freedom they find in being [[Christian]], seeing Christianity as liberating.
 - GK Chesterton describes Christianity as an armor that restricts movement but underneath it is unmitigated joy and freedom.
 - The crucifixion is seen as liberating people from having to do as God wants.
-- In Kantian ethics, the anxiety of existence arises from not knowing what God wants, and belief requires acting as if one knows.
+- In Kantian ethics, the [[Anxiety]] of existence arises from not knowing what God wants, and belief requires acting as if one knows.
 - Idealism upholds the idea of a master in the sky, while materialism transposes this relationship into the world of appearances.

 ## Psychoanalysis